[−][src]Struct walkdir::Error

 An error produced by recursively walking a directory.

-This error type is a light wrapper around std::io::Error
+This error type is a light wrapper around std::io::Error.
+In

 particular, it adds the following information: